 I was born in Lisbon, in 1965.
 My family ancestors are routed both in Portugal and Angola.
 I am married, I have a son and a daughter and I live – after 23 years in Hamburg – in Munich since 2017.

-I have done my internships at the New York-Presbysterian & The Weill Cornell Department of Psychiatry in New York; at the Clinic for Child and Youth Psychiatry, Psychotherapy and Psychosomatics at the Universitätsklinikum Hamburg-Eppendorf; and at the IBL-Institute for Movement and Learning Development.
+Internships done at the New York-Presbysterian & The Weill Cornell Department of Psychiatry in New York; at the Clinic for Child and Youth Psychiatry, Psychotherapy and Psychosomatics at the Universitätsklinikum Hamburg-Eppendorf; and at the IBL-Institute for Movement and Learning Development.

 I received further professional training on ‚The Kestenberg Movement Profile in clinical practices’ with Dr. Marianne Eberhard-Kaechele.
 Workshops and lectures with the neuroscientist Prof. Dr. Lawrence W. Barselou during the 17th Herbstakademie, ‘The implications of embodiment: enactive, clinical, social’, Germany 2012; with Suzi Tortorra, ‘Dancing Dialogue’ during the 18th Herbstakademie, ‘The Circularity of Mind and Body, Heidelberg, 2015.
 And taught the morning war-up at the 18th Herbstakademie, ‘BodyMind Wake-Up’.

 I worked as a Dance Movement Therapist with children from six to fourteen years old, from Ukraine and Belarus, at the Renate Szlovak Stiftung in Soltau, Germany.
 This institution was initiated to mainly support children from the Chernobyl disaster in 1986, maintaining its goals until today.